 Expenses are charged to each program based on direct expenditures incurred.
 Any program expenditures not directly chargeable are allocated to programs based on units of service and support costs are allocated to programs based on time spent.
-Program expenses are those related to program activities.
+Program expenses are those related to education, patient support, research and advocacy.
 Management and general expenses relate to administrative costs associated with the administration of those programs.
 Fundraising expenses include the direct costs of special events and the allocation of employees' salaries and other costs involved in fundraising and special events based on estimates of time and effort considered by management to be reasonable.